字典九九>英语词典>miser翻译和用法

 吝啬鬼和他的仆人。

-• I'm married to a miser.
+• Soon Mary discovered she had married a miser.